xzYue/odoo/doc/api_integration.rst

 Search and read
 ---------------

-Because that is a very common task, Odoo provides a :meth:`~openerp.models.Model.search_read` shortcut which as its name notes is equivalent to a :meth:`~openerp.models.Model.search` followed by a :meth:`~openerp.models.Model.read`, but avoids having to perform two requests
+Because that is a very common task, Modoo provides a :meth:`~openerp.models.Model.search_read` shortcut which as its name notes is equivalent to a :meth:`~openerp.models.Model.search` followed by a :meth:`~openerp.models.Model.read`, but avoids having to perform two requests